Kirti123456789/Parental-Control-App/README.md

 Usage tracking

 **Description**
-This is a prototype Android application demonstrating parental control features.
+This is a Android application demonstrating parental control features.

 **Screenshots**
 (Added in repository)**